 TRACOM defines personal and organizational agility as the capacity to recognize, create and exploit opportunities in a changing environment.
 Agile companies foster innovation and evolve more successfully than their competitors by capitalizing on opportunities emerging around them.

-The Unlocking Personal AgilityTM assessment and training program create a powerful combination that both measures peoples underlying skills that lead to Agility and provides for a highly experiential training program full of very actionable techniques that help people generate and implement new and innovative ideas in their workplaces.
+The Unlocking Personal AgilityTM assessment and training program creates a powerful combination that both measures peoples underlying skills that lead to Corporate Agility and provides for a highly experiential training program full of very actionable techniques that help people generate and implement new and innovative ideas in their workplaces.

 The Agility IDEA Model consists of four dimensions; Investigate, Design, Energize and Apply.
 The model is designed to revolutionize participants’ habitual ways of thinking and unlock the reservoir of innovative potential that resides in all of us.